 We have offered our own Study Tours for roughly eight times as long as the Dutch Cycling Embassy has been in existence and twice as long as the Danish Embassy has been established.
 We really are completely independent.
 Our tours wouldn't even be in this country if there was a better place to do them - we would have moved to that other place instead.

-We provide a considerable amount of information freely readable on this blog but that it's enough on its own.
+We provide a considerable amount of information freely readable on this blog but that isn't enough on its own.
 It is only by seeing and experiencing that the real learning takes place.
 On our tours we show you both good and bad examples of infrastructure and we try to explain why they are good or bad.
 These tours are genuine bicycle tours on which participants use the infrastructure which we are demonstrating because it is the experience that counts, not how much time has been spent looking at slides.

 We aim to give impartial advice.
 Why not take advantage of our years of experience ?

 There's a handy online map of all known turbo roundabouts on which you can find Google Maps photography of each.
 Note that you have to look only at those with purple flags if you want to see "true" turbo roundabouts and not hybrids of some kind or another.

 Occasionally people ask us why we charge "so much" for our study tours.
 I ask in return what they think their time is worth and what they think ours is worth.
 This is something we have done for many years as a passion, not for commercial gain.
 Initially we ran the tours at a loss in order to make them available to as many people as possible.
 It cost us many thousands of euros to do this but we found that even then we could not make it attractive to British politicians.
 We now have to run the study tours at a profit because otherwise we could not afford to run them at all.
 However once we take out our meagre expenses, it is rare that the tours leave us with anything even close to minimum wage for our time.
 Still too expensive?